Favourite Sydney Boat Dive Sites

 The Split

 The Split is located on the outer area of South Head and sits in a large area extending from the 10m boulder line to the reef edge.
-To it’s north is where many artefact’s still lay from Sydney’s most tragic naval event, the sinking of the full-rigged ship “The Dunbar” which struct the rock in 1857 with the loss of 121 soles.
+To its north is where many artefacts still lay from Sydney’s most tragic naval event, the sinking of the full-rigged ship “The Dunbar” which struct the rock in 1857 with the loss of 121 souls.
 To the west of our anchoring position we see the Sydney dive site known as “The Gap”.
-Sydney divers of all certification levels will explore the many swim through’s and large boulders all covered in colourful sponges and corals, and often will plan to do a ‘one way dive” coming up in the shallows to see the awaiting dive boat.
-You will see Gorgonia Fan corals and many different schooling fish such as Yellowtail (Yakka’s), Southern Promfret’s, Whiting and the passing by above our heads Kingfish school’s which have been making a return to Sydney dive sites after being over fished in the 80’s and 90’s.
-You will have to return to this Sydney dive site many times to really appreciate how much there is to explore.
-Bring or hire a torch to get the most out of your dive here as there is so much colour.
-Scuba divers will also encounter Wobbygong and Port Jackson sharks and during winter the area along the sand line can have hundred’s and hundred’s of sharks congregating for mating, making it one of the best Sydney shark dive.
+Sydney divers of all certification levels will explore the many swim throughs and large boulders all covered in colourful sponges and corals, and often will plan to do a ‘one way dive” coming up in the shallows to see the awaiting dive boat.
+You will see Gorgonia Fan corals and many different schooling fish such as Yellowtail (Yakka’s), Southern Pomfrets and Whiting.
+Scuba divers will also encounter Wobbiegong and Port Jackson sharks and during winter.

 Quick Facts on The Split Boat Dive